ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup Plugins
 --------------

 Lookup plugins are used to pull in data from external data stores.
-Lookup plugins can be used within playbooks for both looping --- playbook language constructs like "with_fileglob" and "with_items" are implemented via lookup plugins --- and to return values into a variable or parameter.
+Lookup plugins can be used within playbooks both for looping --- playbook language constructs like ``with_fileglob`` and ``with_items`` are implemented via lookup plugins --- and to return values into a variable or parameter.

+Lookup plugins are very flexible, allowing you to retrieve and return any type of data.
+When writing lookup plugins, always return data of a consistent type that can be easily consumed in a playbook.
+Avoid parameters that change the returned data type.
+If there is a need to return a single value sometimes and a complex dictionary other times, write two different lookup plugins.

+Ansible includes many :ref:`filters <playbooks_filters>` which can be used to manipulate the data returned by a lookup plugin.
+Sometimes it makes sense to do the filtering inside the lookup plugin, other times it is better to return results that can be filtered in the playbook.
+Keep in mind how the data will be referenced when determing the appropriate level of filtering to be done inside the lookup plugin.

 Here's a simple lookup plugin implementation --- this lookup returns the contents of a text file as a variable: